Celebrity tweeter is more bad luck for Qantas

 "You have got a really short window in which to source what is happening on the ground before people start emoting about it.
 People are looking for stuff then, their emotions going one way and another."

-Most of the industry is still operating at a far lower level of sophistication, said PCC's Charles, giving Lufthansa's (LHAG.DE) loss-making airline bmi, being sold to British Airways owner IAG (ICAG.L), as an example.
+Most of the industry is still operating at a far lower level of sophistication, said PCC's Charles, giving Lufthansa's loss-making airline bmi, being sold to British Airways owner IAG, as an example.

 "At six o'clock in the evening on a Friday, they will actually tweet out: 'That is all from us, have a good weekend.
 See you on Monday,'" he said.